-Halloween is almost here, and parents near and far are trying to figure out how the heck they’re going to handle the candy-fest that is upon them.
+Halloween is here, and parents near and far are trying to figure out how the heck they’re going to handle the candy-fest that is upon them.
 If you’re nervous or worried about the influx of candy that is headed your way, you’re not alone!
 Pediatric registered dietitian Sarah Remmer is on the blog today sharing valuable advice on how to navigate candy with your children and how to raise them to be calm and neutral around treats!
 Take it away Sarah.

 Tips for Managing Halloween Candy